EzyJPA Introduction

 @EzyRepository

-public interface BookRepository extends EzyDatabaseRepository<Long, Book> {
+public interface BookRepository extends EzyDatabaseRepository {

 Book findByNameAndAuthorId(String name, Long authorId);